nimaid/binary-waterfall/README.md

 ## Attribution
 If you use this program to make a video or other project, you must provide attribution.
 Attribution is required regardless of whether your project is for-profit or not.
 Please reproduce the following attribution statement in full in your video description or otherwise include it in the references for your project:
 ```
-Made with the help of the open-source program Binary Waterfall:
+Made with the help of the open-source program Binary Waterfall (© 2023 Ella Jameson):
-© 2023 Ella Jameson (nimaid)
 https://github.com/nimaid/binary-waterfall
 ```